seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/getting-started-iOS.txt

 4. Create the playlist to play
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``SongSelectionTVC`` shows the list of songs availabe for playback.
-It searches for the songs included in the app as bundle, and show the list of the songs.
-And also it adds the songs for web-based streaming.
+It searches for the songs included in the app as bundle, and show the list of the songs in TableViewController.
+To be bundled within an app, mp3 or wav files should be included in the project setting.
+It also adds a list of songs with the URL information for web-based streaming.

+In ``SongSelectionTVC``, there is no use of HKWirelessHD APIs, because it is all about listing songs to play.

 .. code-block:: swift